You’ve heard the advice plenty of times before: never skip leg day. After all, engaging your legs promotes healthy nerve cells.

 When performing the exercise, you should push up your legs so they are as straight as possible.
 If you hold the rep, you can make sure your muscles are doing the work and not just momentum.
 This should provide the most benefit.

-As leg extensions are not a functional exercise in the same way a squat is.
+Extensions are not a functional exercise in the same way a squat is.
 In your daily life, it is not likely that you’ll need to lift weights with your knees and ankles.
-So, you should go easy on the reps when doing leg extensions.
+So, you should go easy on the reps.
 That way you can avoid injury and downtime in the future.

 To add durability and life to your machine, the kind materials used in its creation make all the difference.